-Used right, case studies can boost your deal closing ratio by 70% and your sales by 185% — making them a valuable addition to your sales enablement library.
+Used right, sales case studies can boost your deal closing ratio, making them a valuable addition to your sales enablement library.

 But here’s the thing…